A direct method to find Stokes multipliers in closed form for P1 and more general integrable systems: Main results in sectors of analyticity

 On the other hand, the existence of an {\em{explicit expression}} for $\mu$ is expected only in special cases such as integrable equations.
 The value \eqref{val_mu} was calculated before using Riemann-Hilbert associated problems, as mentioned in \S\ref{IlRc}.
-In the present paper, \eqref{val_mu} is a byproduct of more general asymptotic formulas we obtain by matching Borel summed expansions valid in the regular sector to asymptotic constants of motion explained in \S\ref{KAM}, which are shown to give suitable representations in the sectors with singularities.
+In the present paper, \eqref{val_mu} will follow from more general asymptotic formulas we obtain by matching Borel summed expansions valid in the regular sector to asymptotic constants of motion explained in \S\ref{KAM}, which are shown to give suitable representations in the sectors with singularities.

 In particular, for the tritronqu\'ee $h_t$ obtained from $y_t$ via \eqref{chvarx}, Theorem\,\ref{P1p} gives

 \begin{Proposition} The tritronqu\'ee $h_t$ defined by \eqref{sectorinx} satisfies